 Interaction with other applications or devices

-If the project involves integrations with other applications or devices, the QA should know the details.
+If the mobile app involves integrations with other apps or different devices, the QA should know the details.
 It is important to determine how integration testing will be performed and how to access the devices.
-For example, this is relevant for testing IoT mobile applications, where you need to have specific knowledge about the device function or the object which the application is integrated with.
+For example, this is relevant for testing IoT mobile applications, where you need to have specific knowledge about the device function or the object which the app is integrated with.

-We recommend devoting time to learning new tools regularly.
+We recommend devoting time to learning new testing tools regularly.

 Testing start and finish